HyperCatIoT/hc2-server/README.md

 ## Use

-For information on the HyperCat APIs, refer to the HyperCat 2.0rc1 specification.
+For information on the Hypercat APIs, refer to the Hypercat 3.00rc1 specification.

-To fetch the root HyperCat
+To fetch the root Hypercat

 	curl http://127.0.0.1:8040/cat

-To fetch an external HyperCat
+To fetch an external Hypercat

 	curl http://127.0.0.1:8040/cat?url=http%3A%2F%2Ftopcat.1248.io%2Fcat

-Extra URL parameters may be added as specified in the HyperCat 2.0rc1 document, such as:
+Extra URL parameters may be added as specified in the Hypercat 2.0rc1 document, such as:

 	curl http://127.0.0.1:8040/cat?href=/suva